dotnet/docs-maui/docs/migration/apple-projects.md

 # Xamarin Apple project migration

-A .NET 8 project for a .NET iOS app is similar to the following example:
+A .NET 8 project for a .NET for iOS app is similar to the following example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">